Thisara404/Customer-Inquiry-Project/README.md

 ## 📞 Support

 If you encounter any issues:
-1. Check the Laravel documentation
+1. Check the Laravel documentation: https://laravel.com/docs
 2. Ensure all prerequisites are installed
-3. Verify database configuration
+3. Verify database configuration in [.env](customer-inquiries/.env)
 4. Check file permissions
 5. Review error logs in `storage/logs/`